 Section 11: Response Plan

 This is another section for which you should probably get expert help.
-But read through it, because it has excellent information about what may be necessary to respond to when a data breach occurs.
+But read through it because it has excellent information about what may be necessary to respond to when a data breach occurs.

 The meat of this section isn’t until line 38, where you get a description of potential attacks you may need to respond to, and links to some good resources.
-Beginning on line 79 is a checklist of important “governance” steps you should be taking (such as buying cyber liability insurance!).

 Section 12: Recovery

-This section about recovery — what happens after a cyber incident — is really a great guide for six controls you should have in place before a cyber incident.
+This section about recovery.
+What happens after a cyber incident is really a great guide for six controls you should have in place before a cyber incident.

-Translation for the control described in line 13: Use continuous network monitoring that logs unusual network activity, so when something bad happens, you can tell whether you’re vulnerable to getting hit in a similar way again.
+Translation for the control described in line 13: Use continuous network monitoring that logs unusual network activity.
+So, when something bad happens, you can tell whether you’re vulnerable to getting hit in a similar way again.

 Why It’s a Mistake to Ignore This Checklist

 You’re probably no stranger to cybersecurity checklists.
 One reason some of my clients say they haven’t paid attention to them before is that they believe their parent company, broker-dealer, or some other entity further up the ladder handles all that cyber stuff.
 That’s almost never true.

 And it could be a very costly mistake if a data breach results in a lawsuit, and you can’t show that you had a good cybersecurity plan in place when the breach occurred.

-This FINRA checklist takes more to complete than checking yes or no on a long list of cybersecurity controls — it takes considerable time and effort.
+This FINRA checklist takes more to complete than checking yes or no on a long list of cybersecurity controls.
+It takes considerable time and effort.
 But that’s a good thing.

 If you work with your IT staff and/or vendors to complete this document, you’ll have the bones of a strong cybersecurity program.